 A decade later, a funny thing then happened – and that was that the people who grew up on George Romero’s zombie films started making their own zombie films that paid homage to the originals.
 There was a sudden spate of these with Resident Evil (2002), 28 Days Later (2002), House of the Dead (2003), the remake of Dawn of the Dead (2004) and Shaun of the Dead (2004), all of which drew substantially from the George Romero zombie film.
 This produced a floodgate of new zombie films, mostly of the cheap, independently made variety.
 Amid this, there was a clamour for efforts that drew even vague and spurious connection to the Romero films.
-There were remakes such as Night of the Living Dead 3D (2006) and Day of the Dead (2008); other spinoffs like Day of the Dead 2: Contagium (2005), Night of the Living Dead: Resurrection (2012), Night of the Living Dead: Contagion (2015) and Night of the Living Dead: Genesis (2015), Night of the Living Dead: Rebirth (2017) and Day of the Dead: Bloodline (2018), even the animated Night of the Living Dead Reanimated (2009) and Mimesis (2011), a horror film about people trapped inside an elaborate recreation of Night of the Living Dead.
+There were remakes such as Night of the Living Dead 3D (2006) and Day of the Dead (2008); other spinoffs like Day of the Dead 2: Contagium (2005), Night of the Living Dead: Resurrection (2012), Night of the Living Dead: Contagion (2015), Night of the Living Dead: Genesis (2015), Night of the Living Dead: Rebirth (2017) and Day of the Dead: Bloodline (2018), even the animated Night of the Living Dead Reanimated (2009) and Mimesis (2011), a horror film about people trapped inside an elaborate recreation of Night of the Living Dead.
 In the midst of this, George Romero found funding for another three new zombie films with Land of the Dead (2005), Diary of the Dead (2007) and Survival of the Dead (2009).
 In the midst of this, the Return of the Living Dead franchise was resurrected for two more back-to-back shot sequels with Return of the Living Dead: Necropolis here and the subsequent Return of the Living Dead: Rave to the Grave (2005).